 Are cord blood stem cells still viable after all this time in storage?

-Current data reflects that cord blood cells that have been stored for fifteen years have the same composition as they did at the time of storage.
-(3) All science involving cryogenic storage of cells also indicates that the cells should remain viable indefinitely.
+Research has demonstrated efficient cell recovery of cord blood cells that have been cryopreserved for 23 years.18 All science involving cryogenic storage of cells also indicates that the cells should remain viable indefinitely.